StuartGoggin/MyPonyClubApp-Event-Manager/USER_MANAGEMENT.md

 # User Management & Authentication System

-This document outlines the user management and authentication system for the PonyClub Event Manager application.
+This document outlines the enhanced user management and authentication system for the PonyClub Event Manager application, featuring advanced import capabilities with preview functionality and real-time progress tracking.

 ## Overview